LIAvignon/BA-LR/README.md

 #### BA-Vector
 `Sparse representation -> BA-vectors`

-To extract filterbanks with kaldi, you should firstly install kaldi.
+To extract filterbank with kaldi, you should firstly install kaldi.
 To install kaldi on ubuntu, follow this tutorial: https://www.assemblyai.com/blog/kaldi-install-for-dummies/
-Another step before extracting filterbanks is to prepare your data:
+Another step before extracting filterbank is to prepare your data:

 1) Your wav files should start with the id of speaker and then the name of utterance
 2) Create wav.scp file in which you put in each line: [name_of_utterance] [path_of_utterance_wav_file]